 Pavement fabric, a strong layer of stress absorbing fabric, is installed once milling is complete to minimize surface water infiltration and prevent existing cracks in underlying layers of the road from surfacing.
 Pavement fabric can extend the life of asphalt overlays significantly.

-Hot-mix asphalt, also known as Asphalt Concrete or A.C., is a mixture of asphalt oil, crushed rock, gravel, and sand.
+Asphalt overly, also known as Asphalt Concrete or A.C., is a mixture of asphalt oil, crushed rock, gravel, and sand.
 Typically, a 2” thick layer is applied over pavement fabric to provide improved ride quality and extend pavement life.

 The Construction Process